gabysbrain/uncertainty-vis-papers/README.md

 * K. Potter, J. Kniss, R. Riesenfeld, and C. Johnson.
 Visualizing summary statistics and uncertainty.
 Computer Graphics Forum, 29(3):823–832, 2010.
 * K. Potter, P. Rosen, and C. R. Johnson.
 From quantification to visualization: A taxonomy of uncertainty visualization approaches.
 In Uncertainty Quantification in Scientific Computing, pages 226–249.
 Springer Science + Business Media, 2012.
 * D. Spiegelhalter, M. Pearson, and I. Short.
 Visualizing uncertainty about the future.
 Science, 333(6048):1393–1400, 2011.
+* M. Correll and M. Gleicher.
+Error bars considered harmful: Exploring alternate encodings for mean and error.
+IEEE Transactions on Visualization and Computer Graphics, pages 1–1, 2014.